Shafer retiring from hometown parish

 “We had people pull their kids out and homeschool them, but now it’s growing again,” he said.

-It was during this time the church stared its video ministry, with Shafer giving tech director Bill Thomas credit for being instrumental in setting up the equipment to broadcast services during this time.
+It was during this time the church started its video ministry, with Shafer giving tech director Bill Thomas credit for being instrumental in setting up the equipment to broadcast services during this time.

-Shafer also recalls working through the latest restrictions on how many could attend a church service, social distancing and sanitization issues.
+Shafer also recalls working through restrictions on how many could attend a church service, social distancing and sanitizing issues.

 The funeral for Master Trooper James Bailey in March was also poignant, Shafer said.